-- \checkmark Strategic level It encompasses risk management functions performed by the Supervisory Board and Management Board. - ✓ Tactical level It encompasses risk management functions performed by the Executive Committee. - ✓ Operational (business line) level It involves management of risks at the point where they are actually created.
-The relevant activities are performed by individuals who undertake risk on the organization's behalf.
+- ✓ Strategic level It encompasses risk management functions performed by the Supervisory Board and Management Board.
+These includes for example approval of Risk strategy, Risk appetite framework and Risk appetite statement; - ✓ Tactical level It encompasses risk management functions performed by the Risk Committee and the Executive Committee.
+These include for example approval of risk related policies and procedures, manuals for managing risks and establishing adequate systems and controls; - ✓ Operational (business line) level It involves management of risks at the point where they are actually created.
+The relevant activities are performed by individuals / bodies who undertake risk on the organization's behalf.
 Risk management at this level is implemented by means of appropriate controls incorporated into the relevant operational procedures and guidelines set by the Management.
+These include for example approval of risk related policies and procedures, manuals for managing risks and establishing adequate systems and controls.

-The Three Lines of Defense approach is in place within the Bank.
-The model distinguishes among three groups involved in the effective riks management as follows:
+The Bank's risk governance model incorporates the three lines of defense approach.
+The model distinguishes among three groups involved in the effective risk management as follows:

-- 1. Under the 1st line of defense, business management is responsible for managing the risks of their business, within approved risk appetite and tolerance levels.
+1. The risk taking units (business units): Under the 1st line of defense, business management is responsible for managing the risks of their business, within approved risk appetite and tolerance levels.
 The business units, as the first line of defence, take risks and are responsible for its operational management directly and on a permanent basis.
-For that purpose, business units follow sound processes and controls in place that aim to ensure that risks are properly identified, measured, monitored, managed, reported and kept within the limits of the Bank's risk appetite and that the business activities are in compliance with external and internal requirements. - 2.
-Under the 2nd line of defense, the risk management functions, coordinated by the Group Risk Management General Division, provide oversight over first line of defense (business management) risk taking activities, and develop risk management frameworks, policies and procedures within their area of responsibility.
-Other support functions of the Group (such as Compliance and Legal) are also part of the second line of defense.
+For that purpose, business units follow sound processes and controls in place that aim to ensure that risks are properly identified, measured, monitored, managed, reported and kept within the limits of the Bank's risk appetite and that the business activities are in compliance with external and internal requirements.

-3. Under the 3rd line of defense, the audit function performs regular reviews of the implementation of and adherence to the risk management framework and its supporting policies and processes, as well as the system of internal controls in place.
+- 2. The risk management function: Under the 2nd line of defense, the risk management functions, coordinated by the Group Risk Management General Division, provide oversight over first line of defense (business management) risk taking activities, and develop risk management frameworks, policies and procedures within their area of responsibility.
+Other support functions of the Group (such as Compliance and Legal) are also part of the second line of defense. - 3.
+Internal Audit: Under the 3rd line of defense, the audit function performs regular independent reviews of the implementation of and adherence to the risk management framework and its supporting policies and processes, as well as the system of internal controls in place.
 This includes both business unit activities and risk management functions.

-The below list shows all policies and procedures related to Risk management, which have been updated in 2019:
+The below list shows all policies and procedures related to Risk management, which have been updated in 2020:

-- ✓ Risk Appetite of Eurobank Bulgaria AD; - ✓ Credit risk stress test methodology
+- ✓ Risk Appetite Statement of Eurobank Bulgaria AD; - ✓ Risk Appetite Framework of Eurobank Bulgaria AD; - ✓ Risk Strategy of Eurobank Bulgaria AD